KarchinLab/HLA-Mediated-Tumor-Immunogenicity-Manuscript/README.md

 PanCan-Random-Forest-Cross-Validation.ipynb: code related to training and cross-validating the PanCan Random Forest Classifier.

-SKCM-Random-Forest-Classifier.ipynb: code related to training and cross-validating the SKCM Random Forest Classifier, as well as immune subtype prediction for ICI-treated patients.
+SKCM-Random-Forest-Classifier-final.ipynb: code related to training and cross-validating the SKCM Random Forest Classifier, as well as immune subtype prediction for ICI-treated patients.